idaholab/virtual_test_bed/doc/content/msr/msfr/plant/SAM_model.md

 | Secondary Loop | HX2 Secondary Pipe | IHX2:secondary_pipe | Pipe on the secondary side of HX2 |

-As for the counterflow, primary-to-intermediate shell-and-tube heat exchanger, both sides are modeled with 1-D channel components.
+As for the counter-flow, primary-to-intermediate shell-and-tube heat exchanger, both sides are modeled with 1-D channel components.
 The heat is exchanged through the 1-D wall coupling the shell and tube sides.
 A similar model is used for the secondary heat exchanger, except that pressurized Helium is used in the secondary side instead of salt.